Scott D. Berrier

-Scott David Berrier is a lieutenant general in the United States Army who served as the Director of the Defense Intelligence Agency from 2020 to 2024.
-Berrier was confirmed by the United States Senate as the 22nd Director of the Defense Intelligence Agency on July 30, 2020, replacing the retiring Lieutenant General Robert P. Ashley Jr. He previously served as the Deputy Chief of Staff of the Army G-2 (intelligence).
+Scott David Berrier is an active lieutenant general in the United States Army who was the Director of the Defense Intelligence Agency from 2020 to 2024.
+Berrier was confirmed by the United States Senate as the 22nd Director of the Defense Intelligence Agency on July 30, 2020, replacing the retiring Lieutenant General Robert P. Ashley Jr. He previously was the Deputy Chief of Staff of the Army G-2 (intelligence).
 He received his officer's commission in 1983 through the ROTC program at the University of Wisconsin–Stevens Point.

 Education

 Berrier holds a Bachelor of Science in History from the University of Wisconsin-Stevens Point in Stevens Point, Wisconsin, a Master of Science in General Studies from Central Michigan University in Mount Pleasant, Michigan, and a Master of Science in Strategic Studies from the United States Army War College in Carlisle Barracks, Pennsylvania.